mvdnbrk/laravel-postmark-webhooks/README.md

         // Do your work here.

         // You can access the payload here with: $event->payload.
-        // The message ID and record type are also available:
+        // The email address, message ID and record type are also available:
+        // $event->email
-        // $event->messageId and $event->recordType.
+        // $event->messageId
+        // $event->recordType
     }
 }